SWxTREC/vector-api/README.md

   - `deployable3u`, a 3U CubeSat with solar panels

 - /singlepoint/:id : POST

-    Receives the JSON data from the frontend website and makes the call to Matlab to produce the output results.
+    This endpoint receives the JSON data from the frontend website and makes the call to Matlab to produce the output results.
 It returns a JSON dictionary of the calculated values.
 The `/geometry` endpoint must be called before this.

 - /image/:id : GET

-    Returns the image that was produced for the requested `id`.
+    This endpoint returns the image that was produced for the requested `id`.
     The `/singlepoint/:id` endpoint must be called before this.

 ## Inputs